Urotsukidōji: Manga

-Urotsukidōji was first serialized in Japan in four special editions of the erotic manga magazine Manga Erotopia from July 25, 1985 to July 24, 1986.
-It was later released into six tankōbon volumes from December 1, 1986 to April 1, 1987.
+Urotsukidōji was first serialized in four special editions of the erotic manga magazine Manga Erotopia from 25 July 1985 to 24 July 1986.
+It was later released into six tankōbon volumes from 1 December 1986 to 1 April 1987.

 Urotsukidōji: Legend of the Overfiend was first published in English with the launch of the adult label of CPM Manga in July 1998.
 It ran in a black-and-white 32-page format priced at $2.95 per issue.
-It was later released into six volumes from September 1, 2002 to October 15, 2003.
+It was later released into six volumes from 1 September 2002 to 15 October 2003.

-On December 12, 2014, English-language hentai publisher FAKKU announced plans to launch a Kickstarter campaign to publish a remastered edition of the manga, which would include color pages and chapters omitted from the previous English versions.
-The campaign was launched on June 20, 2016.
-The campaign met its goal, and the first of four volumes was released on December 8, 2016.
+On 12 December 2014 English-language hentai publisher Fakku announced plans to launch a Kickstarter campaign to publish a remastered edition of the manga, which would include color pages and chapters omitted from the previous English versions.
+The campaign was launched on 20 June 2016.
+The campaign met its goal, and the first of four volumes was released on 8 December 2016.